- Home

 Conclusion

-To conclude, as we endeavour to make recycling as convenient as possible for everyone, it also requires active participation from all of us – purchasing mindfully, using devices to their full lifespan, and then recycling responsibly when they reach end-of-life.
+To conclude, as we strive to make recycling as convenient as possible for everyone, this requires active participation from all of us – purchasing mindfully, using devices to their full lifespan, and then recycling responsibly when they reach end-of-life.
 The vision of a Clean & Green Singapore requires our collective actions, and we can care for and protect our environment through simple actions such as practising proper e-waste recycling habits and supporting initiatives like Go 25.
 Thank you.